grynova-ccc/quantum_periodic_representations/README.md

 Additional options:

-norm=True → normalize the representation
+`norm` =True → normalize the representation

-sort=True → sort the representation by atomic orbital order
+`sort` =True → sort the representation by atomic orbital order

 `PCA_red` =<int> → number of principal components for the reduced representation